openshift/cincinnati/docs/design/openshift.md

 ## Update Image ##

-The Update Image is a container image consisting of a series of Kubernetes manifests describing the Second-Level Operators (SLOs), the cincinnati.json file required by Cincinnati, and a manifest specific to OpenShift.
+The Update Image is a container image consisting of a series of Kubernetes manifests describing the Second-Level Operators (SLOs), the `release-metadata` file required by Cincinnati, and a manifest specific to OpenShift.
 In the future, this image may be expanded to include other assets.

 The OpenShift manifest describes the format of the Update Image and provides a cryptographic signature of the surrounding image.
 The details of this manifest have not yet been finalized.